 Load schem can be seen in Figure 2.

-Spring rack used constraint scheme.
+Constraint scheme of the spring rack was the follow.
 Top and bottom faces of the model were fixed in vertical (DOF1=0) and horizontal (DOF3=0) directions.
-With CELAS2 elements small displacement of the structure is allowed in horizontal direction.
-Such approach used to simulate mounting gap (0.1 mm).
+With CELAS2 elements small displacement of the structure was allowed in horizontal direction.
+Such approach was used for simulation of mounting gap (0.1 mm).
 Constraint scheme is shown in Figure 4.

 Figure 3.
-Finite lement model of spring rack with element type description.
+Finite element model of spring rack with element type description

-The initial data for determining the number of cycles maintained by the rack is the fatigue curve (SN curve).
+The initial data for determining number of cycles maintained by the rack was the fatigue curve (SN curve).

 SN curve of 50CrV4 is shown in Figure 5.

 The distribution of the level of loads over time in the initial range is probably chaotic.
-Therefore, for a comparative calculation, the number of "worst" cycles was determined.
-That is, such cycles within which the stresses vary from the maximum possible compression value to the maximum possible tensile value, the sum of the values modulo such stresses will be considered the range of cycle stresses.
+Therefore, for a comparative calculation, the number of the worst cycles was determined.
+That is such cycles within which the stresses vary from the maximum possible compression value to the maximum possible tensile value, the sum of the values modulo such stresses will be considered the range of cycle stresses.

 Figure 7 shows the conventional diagram of the cycle stress range (σsr):

 International Journal of Fatigue.
-“Influence of inclusion size on fatigue behavior of high strength steels in the gigacycle fatigue regime”.Figure 5.
-Presure pulsating in low frequency domain.
+“Influence of inclusion size on fatigue behavior of high strength steels in the gigacycle fatigue regime.”

 Figure 8.
 Max. stress range distribution [MPa]